gaolinyi828/iRate/README.md

 The main function has optional testing function that changes the email of customer 1 from gmail to 163.

 ## Delete data from table
 We can delete customer, movie or review data from the database.
-"ON DELETE CASCADE" makes surThe main function has optional testing function thate that all related data will also be deleted.
+"ON DELETE CASCADE" makes sure thate that all related data will also be deleted.

 ### deleteCustomer function
 using a query to delete a customer using input customerID<br><br>